tristanzickovich/rshell/README.md

 * Multiple files can be specified, each will be executed in sequence of which was typed first.
 	They will be output one after another.
 * Bad file names will cause the program to exit (therefore files listed after bad file will not be attended to).
+* Files specified that are not directories will prompt that it is not a directory and will exit the program.
 * Flags with multiple files will be applied to all files specified
 * Directories will be printed in blue, executables in green, and hidden files with a grey background (colored text and background